hyperledger/fabric-private-chaincode/README.md

 you can find more details on how to register and obtain your SPID plus corresponding api-key.

 We currently support both `linkable` and `unlinkable` signatures for the attestation.
-The type of attestation used is selected based on the `ECC_ATTESTATION_TYPE` environment variable:
+The type of attestation used is selected based on the `FPC_ATTESTATION_TYPE` environment variable:
 `epid_unlinkable` for unlinkable or `epid_linkable` for linkable signatures.
 If you do not define that environment variable, the chosen attestation method is `epid_unlinkable`.
 Note that a mismatch between your IAS credentials and the linkable setting